MinnPost/google-sheet-to-json-api/README.md

 - `SHEETFU_CONFIG_AUTH_PROVIDER_URL`
 - `SHEETFU_CONFIG_CLIENT_CERT_URL`

+## Storage

+This API supports storing JSON in either the application's Redis instance (whether locally or on Heroku) or in an Amazon S3 bucket.
+If you do not enable S3 usage, Redis will be used by default.

+### Redis

+Before running the application, you'll need to run a Redis server for caching data.
+One way to do this is with Homebrew.

+#### Local setup

+1. Run `brew update` then `brew install redis`
+1. If you want Redis to start automatically on login, run `brew services start redis`.
+To stop it, run `brew services stop redis`.
+If you want to run Redis in a terminal shell instead, you can run `redis-server /usr/local/etc/redis.conf` instead of using brew service.
+1. Test if Redis is running with the command `redis-cli ping`.
+Redis should respond with "PONG."
+1. You shouldn't need a graphic interface for this project, but if you prefer to use one, [Medis](https://getmedis.com) is free on the Mac App Store.

+#### Production setup

+To run Redis on Heroku, installing the free Heroku Redis add-on should be sufficient.

+#### Redis configuration

+Use the following fields in your `.env` or in your Heroku settings.

+- `CACHE_TYPE = "RedisCache"`
+- `CACHE_REDIS_HOST = "redis"`
+- `CACHE_REDIS_PORT = "6379"` (unless you are using a non-default port for Redis)
+- `CACHE_REDIS_DB = "0"` (unless you need a separate Redis database.
+Redis creates databases in numeric order, so you can use other numbers)
+- `CACHE_REDIS_URL = "redis://127.0.0.1:6379/0"` (make sure the `:6379` matches your port value, and that `/0` matches your Redis database number)
+- `CACHE_DEFAULT_TIMEOUT = "500"`

+### Amazon S3

+To push JSON data from this application to Amazon AWS, we use the `boto3` library.

+### Amazon S3 configuration

+To upload a file to S3, fill in these `.env` values to match your S3 account.
+If S3 is enabled, URLs for your files will be `https://s3.amazonaws.com/[bucket]/folder/cachekey.json`.

+- `AWS_ACCESS_KEY_ID`
+- `AWS_SECRET_ACCESS_KEY`
+- `AWS_BUCKET`
+- `AWS_FOLDER`
+- `USE_AWS_S3` use "true" or "false" for this; it will be converted to lowercase if you forget. "false" is the default value for this setting.

+## Running the application

+### Local setup and development

+1. Install `git`
+1. Get the code: `git clone https://github.com/MinnPost/google-sheet-to-json-api.git`
+1. Change the directory: `cd google-sheet-to-json-api`
+1. Create a `.env` file based on the repository's `.env-example` file in the root of your project.
+1. Run `pipenv install`.
+1. Run `pipenv shell`
+1. Run `flask run --host=0.0.0.0`.
+This creates a basic endpoint server at http://0.0.0.0:5000.

+### Production setup and deployment

+#### Code, Libraries and prerequisites

+This application should be deployed to Heroku.
+If you are creating a new Heroku application, clone this repository with `git clone https://github.com/MinnPost/google-sheet-to-json-api.git` and follow [Heroku's instructions](https://devcenter.heroku.com/articles/git#creating-a-heroku-remote) to create a Heroku remote.

 ## Application usage

 Currently, this application has two endpoints:

 - `/parser/` is the main endpoint.
 It accepts `GET` requests, and will return JSON of that Google sheet's data and cache it.
 If there is a customized JSON structure that has already been cached and has not expired, it will return that instead.
-A `GET` request supports these parameters on the URL:
+- `/parser/custom-overwrite/` receives `POST` requests.
+It receives custom formatted JSON, caches it, and returns it.
+A `POST` request requires `appliation/json` as the `Content-Type` header.

+### Data parameters

+Both URL endpoints support many of the same data parameters, but they get passed on the URL (in the case of a `GET` endpoint) or in the post body (in the case of a `POST` endpoint).
+Most parameters are usable by both endpoints, but if they are end-point specific that will be noted.

+#### For all requests
-    - `spreadsheet_id` is an ID of a Google Sheet that the application user can access.
+- `spreadsheet_id` is a *required* ID of a Google Sheet that the application user can access.
 - `worksheet_names` is an optional parameter of hyphen-separated worksheet names, such as `Races-Candidates`.
 If it is left blank, the endpoint will assume it should look for `Sheet1`.
-    - `skip_cache` is an optional parameter to bypass any previously cached data.
-With this parameter, data from the spreadsheet will override whatever might currently be cached, and will itself be cached.
-- `/parser/custom-overwrite/` receives `POST` requests.
-It receives custom formatted JSON, caches it, and returns it.
-A `POST` request requires `appliation/json` as the `Content-Type` header and supports these parameters in the body:
-    - `spreadsheet_id` is an ID of a Google Sheet that the application user can access.
-    - `worksheet_names` is an optional list of worksheet names, such as `["Races", "Candidates"]`.
-If it is left out, the endpoint will assume it should look for `Sheet1`.
-    - `cache_timeout` is an optional number of seconds for which the cache should last before it expires.
-If it left out, the cache will not expire (though Redis may delete it).
+This value will be sorted alphabetically if there are multiple worksheets.

+#### For `custom-overwrite` requests only
-    - `output` is a full JSON output of the Google Sheet as it should be stored.
+- `output` is a full, customized JSON output of the modified Google Sheet data as it should be stored.
+It is only accepted on the `/parser/custom-overwrite` endpoint as a `POST` parameter.

+#### For S3 storage only
+- `external_use_s3` is an optional parameter that takes a value of "true" or "false", and determines whether JSON data is saved to Amazon S3 instead of in Redis.
+A value for this parameter will override the default setting in the `.env` file.

+#### For cache storage only

+All of these parameters are specific to the Redis cache.
+They are all optional, but have default values.

+- `bypass_cache` takes a value of "true" or "false". "false" is the default value.
+If the value is "true" the application will not check the Redis cache for any stored data, but will attempt to parse the Google Sheet directly and return its data.
+- `delete_cache` takes a value of "true" or "false". "false" is the default value.
+If the value is "true" the application will delete the cached data for the Google Sheet.
+- `cache_data` takes a value of "true" or "false". "true" is the default value.
+If the value is "false" the application will not store data for the Google Sheet in the cache.
+- `cache_timeout` takes the number of seconds that the cache should last before it expires.
+If present, this will override the default value from the `.env` file.
+This value only has an effect on requests where data is actually being cached.

+can we use `get_sheets` and pick the first spreadsheet if there is no value for worksheet names?